svanhalla/prompt-lab/PROMPT.md

   - `/logs` → HTML page renders recent logs in a human-friendly format.
   - `/swagger/` → Swagger UI loads and shows API documentation.
   - `/docs` → Redoc page renders cleanly and matches the OpenAPI spec.
+  - `/` → redirects to `/ui` (302 status).
 - Add an automated smoke/e2e test to validate at least `/health`, `/hello`, and `/message` endpoints at runtime.
+- **Test Isolation**: Runtime verification tests should create mock OpenAPI specs and other dependencies in temporary directories to ensure they work in any environment.

 - Provide **table-driven unit tests** for configuration loading/precedence, storage read/write, and `/message` + `/hello` handlers.
 - Add coverage reporting (`make cover`) with a **minimum coverage threshold** (e.g., 70%).
 Fail CI if below threshold.